BABY FORMULA

 Moisturizers that contain ceramides are often used for the management of atopic eczema.
 These are available over the counter and by prescription.
 Generally, a good moisturizer, fragrance-free cream, or ointment such as petroleum jelly, will help your baby's skin retain its natural moisture when used several times a day.
 Apply immediately after a bath.

 HiPP HA and HiPP Comfort are some of the best hypoallergenic formulas on the market.
-They are organic, contain only carefully selected ingredients, and have nutritional profiles modeled after breast milk.
+They are non-GMO, contain only carefully selected ingredients, and have nutritional profiles modeled after breast milk.
 HiPP Comfort is tailored to help soothe babies with colic and constipation.

 References